 Plaque dedicated October 25, 1971, by Roy O. Disney, rededicated Oct.
 1, 1996, by Roy E. Disney

 The Magic Kingdom is where most people think of when they hear Walt Disney World.
 This is where you’ll find such icons as Cinderella’s Castle standing at 189 feet at the end of Main Street USA.
-Space Mountain- the oldest operating roller coaster in Florida- sits in Tomorrow Land.
-And Big Thunder Mountain Railroad located is located in Frontierland but set in the American southwest.
+Space Mountain- the oldest operating roller coaster in Florida- sits in the Tomorrow Land section of the park.
+The parks other major roller coaster, Big Thunder Mountain Railroad located is located in Frontierland but set in the American southwest.

 —E. Cardon Walker, October 24, 1982